dimitri-nicolo/calico/RELEASING.md

 1. Modify the redirect in `/index.html` to point to your new release.

-1. Move the section for the release in `_data/versions.yml` to the top of the file so that it will be the 'Latest Release'.
+1. Move the section for the release in `_data/versions.yml` to the top of the file so that it will be the 'Latest Release', and remove any release candidates from the section.

 1. Run `make add_redirects_for_latest VERSION=vX.Y` to update the redirects.

+1. Commit your current changes.

+1. Update `sitemap-latest.xml` in the root of the repository.
+This is still a manual process.
+Use `_site/sitemap.xml` as a guide.

-1. Commit your changes and open a pull request, make sure it passes CI and get it reviewed.
+1. Commit the sitemap changes as a new commit and open a pull request, make sure it passes CI and get it reviewed.

    Once reviewed and CI has passed, merge the PR.
 This will cause the live docs site to be updated (after a few minutes).